 One Halloween when I was a child, my dad had the idea that it would be fun to build a ghost train.
-The house was one of those old ones with a staircase behind a door, leading up to a cold, creepy attic.
-My dad hammered two wooden railings to the attic floor, tied a rope to a skateboard with a chair stuck to it, and set up an elaborate pulley system he could use to move the skateboard-train along the rails, without being seen.
-Then we set about filling the attic with scary decorations, making things that moved when hidden ropes were pulled, and recording scary sounds to play as people rode the train.
-That ghost train was a big hit, and for days after Halloween, kids were still visiting our house to ride it.
+My parent’s house is one of those old ones with a staircase behind a door, leading up to a cold, creepy attic.
+So Dad hammered two wooden railings to the attic floor, tied a rope to a skateboard with a chair stuck to it, and set up an elaborate pulley system he could use to move the skateboard-train along the rails, while remaining out of sight.
+Then my brother and I and our mutual friends set about filling the attic with scary decorations, and making things that moved when hidden ropes were pulled, and recording scary sounds to play as people rode the train.
+The result was glorious.
+That train turned out to be a big hit, and even days after Halloween, kids were still visiting our house to ride it.

 When somebody says that Halloween is a celebration of evil, I can’t help but wonder how something supposedly so sinister was responsible for one of my happiest childhood memories.
 And it’s not just me.
 Lots of people have great, happy, fun, memories of Halloween, and enjoyed quality time with family and friends because of it.

 “At Halloween, children eat too much junk!”